siduction/sidu-manual/data/en/0316-home-move_en.md

 ~~~

 The output shows the home directory shortly after installation with only minor changes.
-We put our private documents into the, by default created, directories "*Desktop*" to "*Videos*" at the end of the list.
+We put our private documents into the, by default created, directories `Desktop` to `Videos` at the end of the list.
 These and possibly additional, self-created directories with private data, will be moved into the new data partition later.
 "Hidden" files and directories beginning with a dot (.) contain configuration and program-specific data that we do not move, with three exceptions.
 These exceptions are:
-the cache "*.cache*",
+the cache `.cache`,
-the internet browser "*.mozilla*", and
+the internet browser `.mozilla`, and
-the mail program "*.thunderbird*".
+the mail program `.thunderbird`.
 All three reach a considerable volume over time, and they also contain a lot of private data.
 Therefore, we move them to the new data partition, too.

-**Copy the private data**
+**Copying the private data**

-For copying, we use the command *cp* with the archive option *-a*.
+For copying, we use the command `cp` with the archive option `-a`.
 Thus the rights, owners, and the timestamp are kept, and it is copied recursively.

 ~~~
 ~$ cp -a * /data/